 CRIMINAL ACTIVITY AND COURTS.

-A defense lawyer and denver Criminal attorney stays the protesters were exercising their 1st Amendment rights and compared their actions to Rosa Parks, Martin Luther King and Malcolm X.
+A defense lawyer and click on this link stays the protesters were exercising their 1st Amendment rights and compared their actions to Rosa Parks, Martin Luther King and Malcolm X.

 I play one on television: Tv day, they re officers with the Los Angeles Police Department and by night, they re playing cops on television.
 All they have to do is provide them a prop weapon and a prop badge, and they’re prepared to work, stated Chic Daniel, a retired investigator and the godfather of Hollywood technical consulting.